Loket Castle

 Loket Castle (Hrad Loket, Burg Elbogen) is a 12th-century Gothic castle in Loket in the Karlovy Vary Region of the Czech Republic.
 It ls located on a massive rock, surrounded on three sides by the Ohře river.
 Once known as "the Impregnable Castle of Bohemia", because of its thick walls, it is one of the oldest stone castles in the country.
 It is administered by the Loket Castle Foundation since 1993 and preserved today as a museum and national monument.
+First built in the Romanesque style in the 12th century, the castle was expanded in the Gothic style during the next century, and took most of its current form during reconstruction work in the 1390s.

 History

+Construction in the 12th century

+Loket was originally called Elbogen, German for elbow (written according to medieval orthography), with the meaning of river bend, which relates to the hairpin bend of the Ohře (German: Eger), and the castle was known as Stein-Elbogen (modern German: Stein zum Ellenbogen), lit. 'rock at the bend'.

-Loket, originally called Stein-Elbogen due to its rocky location, is said to have been founded in 870 by the margraves of Vohenburg who were then related to the dukes of Bavaria to whom the entire Elbogen districts belonged until the 12th century.
+Loket/Elbogen is said to have been founded in 870 by the margraves of Vohburg, relatives of the dukes of Bavaria, who held ownership over the Eger and Elbogen districts at the time and preserved it until the extinction of their male line in the 12th century.

-The first written mention of Loket as a town comes from a 1234 deed when the first known royal Loket burgrave was recorded.
-According to archeological investigations, the foundation of the stone castle dates back to the third quarter of the 12th century, during the reign of Přemysl Otakar I, either by the Czech Prince Vladislav I, later the Czech King Vladislaus II of Bohemia, or by ministerial officials to the Emperor Fridrich I Barbarosa.
-The old romanesque castle comprised two towers, a church and a building standing on the site of the present Margrave's House.
-The church stood beneath the present castle where St. Wenceslaus church is standing today.
-The other tower, no longer existent, stood to the north-east of the castle.
+According to archaeological investigations, the foundation of the stone castle dates back to the third quarter of the 12th century, during the reign of Přemyslid king Ottokar (Otakar) I (c.
+1155–1230), either by the Czech Prince Vladislaus (Vladislav) I (later King Vladislaus II of Bohemia), or by ministeriales of Emperor Frederick I Barbarosa.
+The old Romanesque castle comprised two towers, a church and a building standing on the site of the present Margrave's House.
+The church stood beneath the present castle where St. Wenceslaus Church is standing today.
+The other tower, no longer extant, stood to the north-east of the castle.
 Above all, the castle served as protection to the merchant's path leading from Prague through Cheb and on to Plauen and Erfurt, but after the re-annexation by the Czech state it began functioning as a frontier fortress.
 By this time it became the new administrative centre of the region.

+13th and 14th centuries

 By the turn of the 13th century a settlement was built around the castle walls and later raised into a royal town.

+The first written mention of Loket as a town comes from a 1234 deed when the first known royal Loket burgrave was recorded.

 From the 1250s the castle was gradually enlarged and the formerly Romanesque building turned into a Gothic stronghold which was often visited by the members of the royal family.